ro-berto/build/scripts/master/buildbucket/README.md

 * When change id and revision are specified, buildbot master executes a database query to find all changes matching a revision, assuming revision is uniquish, and then searches in memory for change by id.
+* Current leases are stored in memory.
+On startup, buildbot master loads them from the database, which can be long if there is a lot of pending build requests (will not happen if only buildbucket is used).

 [api_peek]: https://cr-buildbucket.appspot.com/_ah/api/explorer/#p/buildbucket/v1/buildbucket.peek
 [api_start]: https://cr-buildbucket.appspot.com/_ah/api/explorer/#p/buildbucket/v1/buildbucket.start